puffyCid/artemis-api/artemis-docs/docs/Contributing/testing.md

 :::tip

 Its recommended to run in release mode for tests.
 This will greatly speed up the tests.
-Tests should be run with root or Administrator privileges.
+Tests may need to be run with root or Administrator privileges.

 `just test or just nextest`